 The legs are adjustable in a few ways: They slide to accommodate smaller tanks, have screws to fit rimless tanks, and have a removable inner portion to fit on slightly larger rimmed tanks.

 The light comes in 5 sizes.
 The smallest is a 20” fixture, the largest size is 48”.

 This fixture earns its 24/7 name with a 24-hour day/night automated cycle.
 The fixture comes with this timer built-in.
 With the remote, you have the option of selecting the automated 24/7 feature, or jumping to a specific time of day (9 am, noon, 3 pm, 6 pm, etc).

-The cycle starts with dawn, brightens into a rising sun, and brightens further into an intense high noon.
+The cycle starts with the dawn, brightens into a rising sun, and brightens further into intense high noon.
 From there, the cycle eases into a reddish sunset and an eventual starry blue moonlight.
 The cycle repeats the following day without requiring any button-pushing from you (as long as it’s working properly–some customers have reported issues).
 The light comes with 7000k and RGB lights.